open-education-api/specification/v4/changed.md

 * With one adoption: Language used: **US English**

 ## Alignment
-The 4.0 model is partialy based on the IMS eduAPI model which is currently still in development.
-The most important change in th 4.0 model is the introduction of the table of nine
+The 4.0 model is partially based on the IMS eduAPI model which is currently still in development.
+The most important change in the 4.0 model is the introduction of the Nine-Square-Model

 | Object    | Object in time    | Object in time related to a person|
 |---------- | ----------------- | --------------------------------- |